khurtado801/google-docs-clone/README.md

 # google-docs-clone

-## Google Docs Clone.
+## Google Docs clone made with vanilla JavaScript.

-A Google Docs clone using HTML CSS, JavaScript (no framework) , and Firebase Cloud Firestore
+A Google Docs clone using HTML CSS, JavaScript (no framework) , and Firebase Cloud